guinetn/basecamp/assets/books/devops/ci.md

 # CI - CONTINUOUS INTEGRATION

+Successful CI means app's new code are regularly built, tested, and merged to a shared repository.
+It’s a solution to the problem of having too many branches of an app in development at once that might conflict with each other.

 CI Principle: every change should be immediately tested before integrating it with the rest of the code.
 This is performed in a dedicated testing environment, either locally/QA/UAT environment.

 Practice of automatically testing each code revision before deploying it to production: speed up developments and releases into production.